pagezero-dev/pagezero/README.md

 1. In the Cloudflare dashboard, go to "Storage & Databases / D1 SQL Database"
 1. Create 2 databases: `<project-name>_production` and `<project-name>_preview`
 1. In the Cloudflare dashboard, go to "Compute (Workers) / Workers & Pages"
-1. Create new "Pages" project through "Create using direct upload" method, however, do not upload any assets
+1. Create a new "Pages" project through "Create using direct upload" method; however, do not upload any assets
-1. Once "Pages" project is created, open up the project from "Workers & Pages" list
+1. Once the "Pages" project is created, open up the project from the "Workers & Pages" list
 1. In the "Settings" section, for the "production" environment, create:
    - The following variables:
      - `APP_ENV=production`